IamSreeman/IamSreeman.github.io/_posts/2024-07-10-my-ethical-beliefs-and-the-suffering-monster.md

 [^Fear]: But a modification that I think is true is: Desires are the root cause of fear.

 [^Antinatalism]:
     Benatar used this argument in the context of <a href="https://en.wikipedia.org/wiki/Antinatalism" target="_blank">antinatalism</a>.
 I can never accept antinatalism because I can't accept that my birth is immoral for reasons similar to the <a href="https://en.wikipedia.org/wiki/Self-Respect_Movement" target="_blank">Self-Respect Movement</a>.
 I have always found that antinatalism is a very logical argument and failed to find a mistake.
 But in 2022, when I read Nozick's <a href="https://en.wikipedia.org/wiki/Experience_machine" target="_blank">experience machine</a> I was happy because I think it solves the issue of antinatalism.
 He used it to argue against utilitarianism.
 But the argument tries to explain that there is something inherently positive about existing in reality.
 And that can also be used to argue against antinatalism.
 Nagel also thinks that experiencing reality is inherently positive.
-Another argument for antinatalists is that even they wouldn't kill themselves by giving a pill to their mother via time travel before they became sentient.
+Another argument for antinatalists is that even they wouldn't kill themselves by giving an abortion pill to their mother via time travel before they became sentient.

     >“All of us, I believe, are fortunate to have been born.”